Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Yellow Arrow on PavementYellow Arrow on Pavement

-You keep on climbing the hill on the highway until you crest by about the Repsol station and the views of the sea below open up.
+You keep on climbing the hill on the highway until you crest just before a Repsol station and the views of the sea below open up at approximately 4.75 kilometers into the day.
 This is your reward for the long uphill climb!

 Views of the Ría da Coruña Open Up on day one of the La Coruña Arm of the Camino InglésViews of the Ría da Coruña Open Up